nyp-sit/it3103-tutors/week5/custom_training_with_tfod_api.md

 ## Test your custom model

 Now you are ready to test your trained model.
-Run the provided notebook `od_custom_model.ipynb`  to run your raccoon detector!
+Run the provided notebook `detect_balloon.ipynb`  to run your balloon detector!

 ### Using our pre-trained model